Uncategorized

 Interactive Session at the workshop

 Participants expressed their willingness to engage the local government and ensure their needs are met.
 During the group workshop coordinated by Bukola Adedeji, work plans and agenda were set.
 Attendees discussed and agreed on ways they intend to mainstream gender and ensure there is social inclusion of all groups in their organization.
-Participants expressed their resolve to collaborate with Alone and ensure the program meets its objectives.
+Participants expressed their resolve to collaborate with Social Action and ensure the program meets its objectives.